shriv/jekyll-now/_posts/2019-02-07-Walking-to-playgrounds-in-Wellington.md

 This post introduces a series of walkability analyses for Wellington - with a specific focus on walking to playgrounds.
 The analyses will allow us to examine the following questions:
-- _How prohibitive is Wellington's topology on pedestrian accessibility to playgrounds?_
+- _How prohibitive is Wellington's topography on pedestrian accessibility to playgrounds?_
 - _Can we interpret pedestrian accessibility to playgrounds with a 'family-friendly' angle?_
 - _Does the inclusion of school playgrounds to the analysis improve accessibility?
 If so, by how much?_
 - _What is the impact of the new Berhampore playground on accessibility in Berhampore and nearby suburbs?_